-For the International Human Rights Law component of this course there will an essay which will be made available at the beginning of the semester and must be submitted on $22^{nd}$ March 2019.
-In addition there maybe be class work involving online discussions in International Human Rights Law which will also be assessed as part of the term work.
+For the International Human Rights Law component of this course there will an essay which will be made available at the beginning of the semester.

-For the International Humanitarian Law component of this course there will be an essay question which will be available on RUConnected by mid-April 2019 and will be due on 17th May 2019.
+For the International Humanitarian Law component of this course the essay assignment will be available on RUConnected by mid-April 2020.